Vitamin D Level Reference Tool

 What 25-OH Vitamin D Measures

-The test reported on your lab result measures 25-hydroxyvitamin D — often abbreviated as 25-OH-D or 25(OH)D, and also called calcidiol.
-This is the principal storage form of vitamin D circulating in the bloodstream.
-The liver converts both the vitamin D3 produced in your skin during sun exposure and the vitamin D you absorb from food or supplements into this compound.
-Because 25-OH-D has a biological half-life of approximately two to three weeks, a single blood draw gives a reliable snapshot of your recent cumulative vitamin D status rather than just reflecting what you did or ate in the last few days.
+The test reported on a typical lab result measures 25-hydroxyvitamin D — often abbreviated as 25-OH-D or 25(OH)D, and also called calcidiol.
+Research suggests this is the principal storage form of vitamin D circulating in the bloodstream.
+The liver converts both the vitamin D3 produced in skin during sun exposure and the vitamin D absorbed from food or supplements into this compound.
+Because 25-OH-D has a biological half-life of approximately two to three weeks, studies indicate that a single blood draw provides a reasonable snapshot of recent cumulative vitamin D status rather than just reflecting recent days of intake or exposure.

-The measurement differs from 1,25-dihydroxyvitamin D (calcitriol), the hormonally active form, which the kidneys produce on demand and which is tightly regulated regardless of stores.
-Testing calcitriol tells you little about whether your body has enough vitamin D in reserve; 25-OH-D is the correct marker for routine assessment of vitamin D status.
+The measurement differs from 1,25-dihydroxyvitamin D (calcitriol), the hormonally active form, which the kidneys produce on demand and which research suggests is tightly regulated regardless of stores.
+Testing calcitriol generally provides limited information about overall vitamin D reserves; 25-OH-D is the marker most commonly used for general assessment of vitamin D status.

 2024 Endocrine Society Guideline Update: In a significant revision (Demay MB et al., J Clin Endocrinol Metab 2024), the Endocrine Society updated its earlier 2011 position.
-The 2024 guideline no longer endorses a single optimal 25(OH)D target for the general population, concluding that the evidence base is insufficient to define such a threshold beyond bone health.
-Importantly, the society now recommends against routine 25(OH)D testing in otherwise healthy adults who do not have established risk factors for deficiency or conditions associated with vitamin D metabolism disorders.
-This does not mean vitamin D is unimportant — it means that population-level screening without clinical indication is not considered beneficial.
+The 2024 guideline no longer endorses a single optimal 25(OH)D target for the general population, concluding that the evidence base is insufficient to define such a threshold beyond bone-related outcomes.
+Importantly, the society now recommends against routine 25(OH)D testing in otherwise healthy adults who do not have established risk factors or conditions associated with vitamin D metabolism.
+This does not suggest vitamin D is unimportant — it indicates that population-level screening without clinical indication is not considered beneficial.

 Reference Ranges Across Major Guidelines